← Back to blog

 XDP vs DPDK for Anti-DDoS filtering: which one should you choose?

-The xdp vs dpdk anti ddos question comes up all the time.
-This guide gives a practical answer for network and security teams: what XDP does extremely well, where DPDK becomes the right tool, and which approach usually offers the best cost/performance ratio.
+The XDP vs DPDK Anti-DDoS question comes up all the time.
+This guide gives a practical answer for network and security teams: what XDP does extremely well, when DPDK becomes the right tool and which approach usually offers the best cost, performance and operations ratio.

 Read the article